w3c/wcag3/guidelines/groups/layout/structure.md

 Users can understand and navigate through the :term[content] using structure.

 :::ednote
-See also: Clear Language as these sections are closely related.
+See also: [Clear Language](#clear-language) as these guidelines are closely related.
 :::